yossiguby/lego-Predict-the-theme-lego-kind-/README.md

 # lego-Predict-the-theme-lego-kind-
 classification project: Predict lego theme based on lego data dataset
+\n

-This is a classification project:  I tried to predict the theme of Lego sets based on the parts, colors and year and some more features.
+This is a classification project:  I tried to predict the theme of Lego sets based on the parts, colors and year and some more features.\n
-When I find the Lego database on re-brick-able, It sparkled my imagination and I wanted to do an ML project based on that database.
+When I find the Lego database on re-brick-able, It sparkled my imagination and I wanted to do an ML project based on that database.\n
-The re-brick-able dataset contains the LEGO Parts/Sets/Colors and Inventories of every official LEGO set in the Rebrickable database.
+The re-brick-able dataset contains the LEGO Parts/Sets/Colors and Inventories of every official LEGO set in the Rebrickable database.\n
 To work with this data, first I flatten the data: from eight connected tables to one big table.
 After that I cleaned the data a little bit
 Then I did some feature engineering.